Raditya808/FLASK-BOOK-REPOSITORY/README.md

 5. Open your browser at http://127.0.0.1:5000

+## To Run
+Open ur Terminal And use cd to ur python directory and Type "py python_file.py"

 ## Notes about UI / Theme
 - This project is backend-first.
 The HTML and CSS are minimal and intended only to support using and testing the application.